By clicking "Start Submission", you agree to be contacted by the host regarding this opportunity.

 The artistic ambition of Pride Photo results in the annual international photo contest.
-The selected images will be included in the popular Pride Photo Exhibition, held yearly in Amsterdam and that will travel afterwards to several locations.
+The selected images will be included in the popular Pride Photo Exhibition, an outdoor photo exhibition which starts in Amsterdam and will travel afterwards to several locations in The Netherlands.

 Submissions can come from all photographic disciplines and from people from all walks of life, regardless of gender, sexual preference, race, political beliefs, religion or nationality, as long as the photos represent sexual and gender diversity.